lil5/node-thumbnailer/README.md

 thumbnailer(startdir, targetdir, geometry, callback);
 ```

-`startdir` can be a filename instead. `targetdir` will soon accept `null` instead of a dir, to overwrite each file instead.
+`startdir` can be a filename instead. `targetdir` will accept `null` instead of a dir, to overwrite each file instead.
 Callback is optional.

 ####Global (command-line)
 ```
 thumbnailer <startdir> <targetdir or --inplace> <geometry>
 ```

-`--inplace` is not yet implemented.

 ##License